MilovdZee/LEDCircleClock/README.md

 ## Change Log

 - March 21, 2021: Use native ESP NTP timekeeping, instead of external NTP library, and make it use automatic summer/winter time switch (Thijs Kaper).
-- July/August 2021: Add some more effects (see top of readme) (Thijs Kaper).
+- July/August 2021: Add some more effects, demo mode, and ota-password config (see top of readme) (Thijs Kaper).